 What is a B Corporation?

 An initial way to define B Corp is to compare it to other, more familiar frameworks or processes such as Fairtrade or Organic, or green building certification.
 B Corp is similar but looks not just at a product or part of a company’s activities.
 Rather, it examines a business and its activities as a whole and its holistic impact on a variety of stakeholders.
+If you want to start your business’s B Corp journey, then make sure to check out how we at Seismic can help you achieve B Corp.

 B Corp is a practical, action oriented framework that looks at the entirety of a company’s business activities in order to help an organisation understand, improve, measure and communicate its impact on the world.